jaqmol/tacid/README.md

 ## Environment API

-### direct
 - `.with(<name>, <callback>)`: retrieve a store by name.
 Run operations on it from inside `<callback>` (see example above and store API below), return a thenable to commit all transactions.

-### T middleware
-- `.with(<name-A>, <name-B>, <name-N>, ...)`: create T state mutation middleware that injects all provided stores into function handler.
-Run operations on each store from inside T function handler (see example above and store API below), return a thenable to commit all transactions.

 - `.close()`: close environment.

 ## Storage API